 Orthostatic or postural hypotension occurs when something interrupts the body's natural process of counteracting low blood pressure.
-Orthostatic hypotension can be caused by many different things, including:
+Orthostatic hypotension can be caused by many different conditions, including:

 - Dehydration.
 Fever, vomiting, not drinking enough fluids, severe diarrhea and strenuous exercise with excessive sweating can all lead to dehydration.
 When you become dehydrated, your body loses blood volume.
-Even mild dehydration can cause symptoms of orthostatic hypotension, such as weakness, dizziness and fatigue.
+Mild dehydration can cause symptoms of orthostatic hypotension, such as weakness, dizziness and fatigue.

 - Heart problems.
 Some heart conditions that can lead to low blood pressure include extremely low heart rate (bradycardia), heart valve problems, heart attack and heart failure.
 These conditions may cause orthostatic hypotension because they prevent your body from being able to respond rapidly enough to pump more blood when needed, such as when standing up.